 On a London rainy day, why not take a tour of Kenwood House in Hampstead Heath?
 Hampstead Heath is a wonderful neighbourhood to explore in the North of London.

 Kenwood House and the grounds of Kenwood Estate are completely free for you to enjoy, although tickets may need to be booked in advance during busy times, especially on bank holidays.
-There’s also a second-hand book shop and cosy café on site.
+There’s also a second-hand bookshop and cosy café on site.

 Visit The London Dungeons